kashodiya/interest-rate-credit-impact/KIRO_AI_VALUE_PROPOSITION.md

 ## Executive Summary

+**Bottom Line:** Kiro AI delivered a production-ready financial analysis system at **$15-25 in LLM costs** versus **$25,200 in traditional development costs**—a **99.9% cost reduction** and **$25,180 in savings**.
+Development time was reduced from **4-5 weeks to 1 day**—a **20-25x speed improvement**.
+This represents a **100,700-167,900% ROI** on a single project.

 This document demonstrates the measurable value delivered by **Kiro AI** in developing a comprehensive financial analysis system.
-The project was completed in a single development session, showcasing significant time and cost savings compared to traditional human-only development approaches.
+The project was completed in a single development session, showcasing transformational time and cost savings compared to traditional human-only development approaches.

 ---